 The Full Story

-On September 3, 2018 — the eve of the NFL season — Nike posted a close-up of Colin Kaepernick's face on social media with text reading: 'Believe in something.
+On September 3, 2018 — the eve of the NFL season, a calculated choice — Nike posted a close-up of Colin Kaepernick's face with text reading: 'Believe in something.
 Even if it means sacrificing everything.'
-Kaepernick had been effectively blacklisted from the NFL for kneeling during the national anthem to protest racial injustice.
-The backlash was immediate and spectacular: #BoycottNike became the top trending hashtag.
-Videos of people cutting the Swoosh off their socks and burning their Nike shoes proliferated.
+Kaepernick had been effectively blacklisted from the NFL for kneeling during the national anthem to protest police violence against Black Americans.
+He had not played a professional football game in nearly two years.
+Nike's CMO and agency Wieden+Kennedy knew what they were doing.
+The backlash arrived within hours: #BoycottNike became the top global trending hashtag.
+Videos of people burning Nike shoes and cutting the Swoosh off their socks went viral.
 The President tweeted his disapproval.
-Nike's stock dropped 3% in a day.
+Nike's stock dropped 3.2% in the first two days — approximately $3.75 billion in market capitalization, on paper, in 48 hours.
+Then it stabilized.
 Then it recovered.
 Then it hit all-time highs.
-The campaign won the Emmy for Outstanding Commercial, the Cannes Grand Prix, and became the most decorated ad campaign of the year.
+Online sales jumped 31% in the three days immediately following the launch, according to Edison Trends.
+The campaign won the Emmy for Outstanding Commercial and the Cannes Grand Prix.

 Why It's Crazy

-Nike voluntarily made the single most politically divisive athlete in America — someone literally blacklisted by the sport that made their brand — the centerpiece of their most important campaign.
-Most brands exist to avoid controversy at all costs.
-Nike chose the controversy and bet on it.
+Nike voluntarily chose the single most politically divisive athlete in American sports — someone literally blacklisted by the sport that built Nike's brand — as the face of their most important anniversary campaign.
+Their stock dropped $3.75 billion in two days.
+Most brand teams would have pulled the campaign.
+Nike shipped it anyway and let the market respond.
+The market responded by setting all-time highs.

 The Strategy Behind It